ryanbooz/bluebox/Install.md

 `psql -h localhost -U postgres -d bluebox -c 'ANALYZE;'`

+### Step 4: Generate sample rental data
+This scripts don't contain sample rental data because it increases the size of the repository quickly and is easy to create your own with the included stored procedures.

+The `bluebox.generate_rental_history()` procedure can create up to one year of rental data at a time.
+To generate rental data for the last twelve months, try the following:

+`psql -h localhost -U postgres -d bluebox -c 'CALL bluebox.generate_rental_history(now()-'12 months'::interval, now());`

+### Step 5: Login and explore!
 You can now log into your **bluebox** PostgreSQL database and begin exploring.
+Use an IDE like DBeaver or the included `psql` command line tool for querying your data.